-No key was found for the requested taxon, but it is the only child of Ericaceae.
-Showing where it is keyed below.
+No key was found for the requested taxon, but its parent (Ericaceae) is keyed as shown below.

 Click the number at the start of a key lead to highlight both that lead and its corresponding lead.
 Click again to show only the two highlighted leads.
 Click a third time to return to the full key with the selected leads still highlighted.